 A lot of ideas had to come together for our Witch Concept: The environment usually plays an important part, but here we fade it out in favor of the character.
 In this case with a brownish grey background that reminds us of the woods in which Lotte feels like a prisoner.

 Compared to the final product, you’ll see that we went back to the full green and yellow costume, with a longer skirt.
 We aged it and made it worn-out.
 Lotte’s hair is blonde-ish and only shows a glimmer of red.
 On the whole, we went for a more realistic look.
 Just to spice it up, we added an amber bracelet and necklace as well as a hand-woven belt.

 There is so much freedom painting on the computer.
 You don’t have to go digital, but it’s safe to say that Digital Painting has developed into a legitimate artform.
 Another important milestone for our project was the creation of a TV Show Poster – all digital, of course.

 More than 12 years ago, when Sven Eric began dabbling in the arts, he already created fanfiction for Dragonball Z, colorized characters for the inofficial Game Sequel Zak McKracken 2 and fleshed out a lot of his own story concepts.
 For the Black Forest Witch, it felt like going back to the roots.

 This is just the beginning.
 Are you as excited as we are?
-For the TV pilot, we will have to create a whole village of characters, props and buildings.
+For the TV pilot, we will have to create a whole village of props, buildings and characters.
 If you want to help, get a T-Shirt and support us.